Michrira/MRnotetaker/README.md

 ## Description

-  This is a helpful note taker app that allows the user to jot down notes and save them to local storage.
+  This is a helpful note taker app that allows the user to jot down notes and save them to local storage

 ## Table of Contents
 * [Installation](#installation)